 A sans serif with rounded terminals, Quicksand has geometric shapes as a core foundation.
 This was created by Andrew Paglinawan in 2008 for display purposes.
 A warm and inviting appearance is created by the rounded letterforms.
 Quicksand and Prensa can be matched together if the logo designer wishes.

 This logo font is best suited for a contemporary base font for a logo.

 29. ITC Lubalin Graph

 Initially designed by Herb Lubalin, ITC Lubalin Graph stands out from the past.
-The angled elbow in the lowercase ‘e’, sweeping tail of the uppercase ‘Q’, and asymmetrical upper serif of the capital ‘A’ perfectly depict that this font is full of life.
+The angled elbow in the lowercase ‘e’, the sweeping tail of the uppercase ‘Q’, and the asymmetrical upper serif of the capital ‘A’ perfectly depict that this font is full of life.

 IBM logo by Paul Rand is one of the examples of this font which was an elaboration on one of the heavier weights.